timduru/LumaSimulator/README.md

 ## LumaSimulator Prefab
 You are here :P

-You can just drop it into your unity project and it will do something similar to luminescent ledge and allow you to test by just pressing the unity play button.
+You can just drop it into your unity project and it will allow you to test by just pressing the unity play button.

 Overall it's still better to also test in VRChat as the lighting is not the same in your unity project, especially if you're using transparency.